-6.14 Initiatives taken by the institution to make the campus eco-friendly a) Energy conservation
+6.14 Initiatives taken by the institution to make the campus eco-friendly a) Energy conservation b) Use of renewable energy

 As a multi faculty university with 44 departments, Kuvempu University requires a lot of energy to operate.
 With high energy bills, climbing energy rates, and a strong commitment to the preservation of environment, the university is using an array of strategies to lessen campus energy consumption and generate its own energy.
 The following initiatives have been taken: